|Guide||♦||118 Triplogs||4 Topics|

 Horseshoe Bend is one of the easiest hikes in the Page/lower Lake Powell area.
 Despite this, it has one of the most spectacular scenes in all of the southwest as its destination; the 1200 foot drop to the Colorado River in the middle of the last free-flowing stretch of Glen Canyon.

-After crossing the mesa, the trail begins down the west side of the mesa via another sand dune.
+After crossing the mesa, the trail begins down the mesa's west side via another sand dune.
 There are some minor switchbacks near the base of the dune.
 Then you're down on the bedrock.
-The trail kind of disappears at this point, and there are no cairns, but your route should be generally obvious; keep heading west.
-The rim is marked by a rise in the bedrock, so you can step up and then look out at the scene below you.
+The trail disappears at this point, and there are no cairns, but your route should be generally obvious; keep heading west.
+A rise in the bedrock marks the rim, so you can step up and then look out at the scene below you.

 The Colorado River, released from Glen Canyon Dam some 9 miles upstream, flows cold and clear-green.
-Fishermen can often be seen plying the waters of the Colorado in this stretch, as this cold water forms excellent trout habitat.
+Fishers can often be seen plying the Colorado River's waters in this stretch, as this cold water forms excellent trout habitat.
 Condors occasionally fly overhead in the spring, looking for anything that might have died recently.

-Looking into the bend, on the right canyon wall, down near the water where the river first comes into view, you can actually see the Horseshoe Bend Petroglyph Panel.
-Oftentimes during the summer, a park ranger will have a spotting scope trained on the images to help you locate them.
-The canyon you see entering just downstream of the panel is Nine Mile Draw, which can (possibly) be descended all the way to the river only with technical rock climbing gear.
+Looking into the bend, on the right canyon wall, down near the water where the river first comes into view, you can see the Horseshoe Bend Petroglyph Panel.
+Often during the summer, a park ranger will have a spotting scope trained on the images to help you locate them.
+The canyon you see entering just downstream of the panel is Nine Mile Draw, which can (possibly) be descended to the river only with technical rock climbing gear.
 Be careful near the edge, as high winds can sometimes boil up out of the canyon, making this place dangerous.

 Once you have seen all you wanted to, return to the trailhead via the same trail.
 If it seems like you're climbing further up than when you left the trailhead, you are.
 The rim is almost a hundred feet lower than the trailhead itself.